irmikimikmik/ProjectCollaboratorApp/README.md

+# Project Description

+Frontend and backend developers, designers, project managers, and QAs!
+Here is an app to get you started on your new project.

+By allowing the user select projects from their feed based on the role they are invested in, ProjectCollaboratorApp provides an easy-to-use and multipurpose platform for people who want to create or participate in a project.
+On ProjectCollaboratorApp, you can view your tasks and projects, search for other users, create posts and find teammates.
+With the goals of providing effortless project management and discovery of tailored projects, we hope to empower your visions.

+In short, our app empowers you to effortlessly engage in meaningful projects and bring your ideas to life.
+Connect and conquer!

+# Disclaimer

+This project has been created for UBC's CPSC304: Introduction to Relational Databases Class.
+The contributors of this are Irmak Bayir, Kutluay Cakadur and Selin Uz.
+The below project needs to have XAMPP installed and the PHP of XAMPP set up with the correct dependencies in order to access `localhost:8080/phpmyadmin` and `localhost:8080/feed`.
+Please keep in mind the policies regarding academic dishonesty if you decide to use code from this project!

 # Project Setup

 This guide will help you set up the necessary tools for your project.
 Follow the steps below to download and configure XAMPP, Composer, and other essential components.